mcci-catena/Catena-Sketches/README.md

 ![Picture of Catena 4410](extra/assets/MCCI-Catena-4410-1080x620.jpg)

 This repository is the top-level repository for the software.
 In order to build, you will have to download a number of additional repositories from the [MCCI Catena github page](https://github.com/mcci-catena); the repositories needed vary depending on the node image you want to build.
+A bash script is provided to simplify this process.

-There are two kinds of apps here: test programs (catena4410_test1, catene4410_test2, catena4410_test3), and full sensor programs (catena4410_sensor1, catena4420_test1).
+There are two kinds of apps here: test programs (catena4410_test1, catene4410_test2, catena4410_test3, catena4450_test1), and full sensor programs (catena4410_sensor1, catena4420_test1, catena4450_sensor1).

 Most of the apps take advantage of the [MCCI](http://www.mcci.com) [arduino-lorawan](https://github.com/mcci-catena/arduino-lorawan) library to cleanly separate the application from the network transport.
 The application also uses the RTCZero library to sleep the CPU, and how to use a variety of sensors.
 It's also a worked example of handling OTAA provisioning without putting keys in your primary repository.

+## catena4450m101_sensor1
+This is the application written for the Catena 4450 power monitoring node used in the [Ithaca Power Project](https://ithaca-power.mcci.com).
+It uses FRAM-based provisioning (so there is no need to edit code to change LoRaWAN keys or other settings).

 ## catena4410_sensor1
 This is the application written for the Tzu Chi University / Asolar Hualian research farm project.
 One firmware image is used for a variety of sensors.
 You can configure a given sensor as a general purpose device or as a specific subset, referencing back to the Atmel SAMD21 CPU's unique identifier.
+All provisioning is done at compile time, but the network keys and other sensitive information is placed in a special library that is outside the normal set of repositories.

 ## catena4410_test3
 This is the primary test app used when bringing up and provisioning Catena 4410 units for use with The Things Network.